omeka-s-modules/Exports/README.md

 # Exports

-An [Omeka S](https://omeka.org/s/) module for exporting data.
+An [Omeka S](https://omeka.org/s/) module for exporting assets.

+## Installation

+Follow these [instructions](https://omeka.org/s/docs/user-manual/modules/) on how to install the module.
+On the module configuration page you must set an "Exports directory path".
+This is the path to the directory where your exports will be built.
+The path must exist and be writable by the web server.

+## Export

+To export assets, click on the "Exports" link in the side navigation, click on the "Create an export" button, select what you would like to export, configure export options, and initiate the export job by clicking on the "Begin export" button.
+You can check on the status of the export job by refreshing the page or in the "Details" sidebar.

-After installing this module, administrators are able to select from a list of exporters, configure export options, and initiate the export process.
-Once the export process is complete, all exported assets will be available for download within one ZIP file.
+Once the export job is complete, all exported assets will be available for download within one ZIP file.
+The download link is available by clicking on the "Download" icon in the export row, or in the "Details" sidebar.

-Exports comes with two exporters:
+This module comes with two exporters:

 - Resources CSV: Export a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing data about selected resources
 - Resources JSON-LD: Export a [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) file containing data about selected resources

+The exports browse page contains paginated data about all exports.
+Each row contains icons that do certain things when clicked:

+- "Details": View the details sidebar, which contains detailed information about the export
+- "Re-export": Open the export form, populated with the specific configuration options
+- "Download": Download the export ZIP file, available once the export job is complete
+- "Delete": Delete the export resouce, the export ZIP file, and any leftover server artifacts

 ## For developers